Leslyndizeye/group_work/simple_todoList_application/README.md

 1. **Start the Application**:
    - Clone the repository.
+   -
+   - first you should have node.js

-   - Install dependencies with `npm install`.
+   - Download install dependencies with `npm install`.
+   - to run the application we use `npm run dev`
    - Start the application with `npm start`.

 2. **Open the Application**: